Becoming a freelancer in Spain: tax payment and social security contributions

 1. What are the taxes you need to pay as a freelancer?

 First, you need to understand that you need to pay VAT(IVA in Spanish) and income tax.
 The Spanish tax year is the same as a calendar year, from January to December.
-And as a freelancer, you need to file quarterly tax returns, which means you will pay in January, April, July, and October annually:
+As a freelancer, you need to file quarterly tax returns, which means you will pay in January, April, July, and October annually:

 VAT: The VAT is the tax for every product/service that you sell, usually 21% of the selling price.
 Since the VAT is charged at the consumer level of the product or service level, the VAT you need to pay to the Tax Agency:

 The VAT you charged your consumer- the VAT you paid to produce the product or carry out the service.
 The final amount is exactly the amount you need to pay to the tax agency.

 Income tax: You quarterly pay 20%*(business income-expenditures).
 Then the next year between May and June, you will need to file your tax statement.
 This will adjust the taxes you need to pay: If what you must pay is higher than 20%, you will need to reimburse the difference; Otherwise, you will get a refund from the government.

 2. How to register yourself in the tax agency office (Hacienda)?